Asian Pork Linguine

 - Cook linguine according to package directions.
 For sauce, in a small bowl, combine cornstarch and water until smooth.
 Whisk in the peanut butter, soy sauce, honey, garlic powder and ginger until blended; set aside.

-- In a large nonstick skillet or wok coated with cooking spray, stir-fry pork in 2 teaspoons oil until no longer pink.
+- In a large nonstick skillet or wok, stir-fry pork in 2 teaspoons oil until no longer pink.
 Remove and keep warm.
-Stif-fry carrots and onion in remaining oil until crisp-tender.
+Stir-fry carrots and onion in remaining oil until crisp-tender.
 Stir the sauce and add to the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.

 Quite tasty, but needed some more veggies and crushed cashews.